A CENTURY OF LOVE

 Ray Latiolais joined the St. Bernard School Family in 2010.
 He was child-focused, curriculum-driven, and most of all spiritually attentive.
 During his first year, he helped create a parent spiritual group, sought over $345,100 in grant funds, and monitored the improvement of test scores.

 John Paul Masterson, the current Principal, began in June 2017.
-With his background in theology, Mr. Masterson has spent his first year investigating the school's Catholic identity.
+With his background in theology, Mr. Masterson spent his first year investigating the school's Catholic identity.
 He has initiated the process of establishing the school-wide Virtues in Practice program, which is a program for children to grow closer to Jesus by imitating His life and virtues.

 St. Bernard School has many exciting programs and events that involve the community.
 There is an annual Passion Play as well as an annual spring musical production.
 There is a cultural arts program available to the students.